Redundando/pokerpro_en_scrape/README.md

 - Converts Twitter Embeds into WP block (if in post body)
 - Converts Youtube Embeds into WP block (if in post body)

-## Information that needs to entered manually:
+## Information that needs to entered manually

 - Short bonus text for each operator (in `bonus.py`)
 - Operator rating (in `ratings.py`)

-## Uploading data to WordPress

-After the script is run, the following actions need to be taken to import the data to wordpress:
-- Upload all images into the media library
-- Import `articles-casinos.json`, `articles-posts.json`, `articles-videos.json` via WP all import plugin
-  - Full version needed (contact `arved.kloehn@gmail.com` for access)
-  - All fields need to be connected correctly in the plugin before import

 ## Open Issues